 So on....

-Suppose we have recorded data for ball positions and corresponding robot positions, (X1, Y1), (X2, Y2), (X3, Y3), ..., (Xn, Yn), where X is the ball position and Y is the robot position to catch the ball.
+Suppose we have recorded data for ball positions and corresponding robot positions, (X1, Y1), (X2, Y2), (X3, Y3), …, (Xn, Yn), where X is the ball position, and Y is the robot position to catch the ball.
 Now we ask our robot to predict its possible position for the recorded ball positions one after the other.
-For example, if we asked the robot to predict its position when the ball is at X1, the robot initially made incorrect guesses and the difference between its guess (Y1') and the actual position (Y1) was significant.
+For example, if we asked the robot to predict its position when the ball is at X1, the robot initially stated incorrect positions, and the difference between its guessed positions (Y1') and the actual position (Y1) was significant.

 Now our robot learned from its mistakes and continually corrected its predictions for each recorded ball position (X1, X2, …, Xn).
-Through this process, it eventually achieved intelligence level and started predicting correct or nearly correct position (Y1', Y2', …, Yn').
-This type of computer intelligence obtained from learning through various recorded experiences is known as Machine Learning.
+Through this process, it eventually achieved an intelligence level and started predicting correct or nearly correct positions (Y1', Y2', …, Yn').
+This type of computer intelligence obtained from learning through various recorded past experiences is known as Machine Learning.

 From another perspective, we provide our computer historical experiences in the form of ball position as input data and corresponding robot position as output data.
 The computer then learns how to convert the input data into the output data.
-In this process, it discovers the program that we had to explicitly write in traditional programming.
+In this process, it discovers the program that we had to write in traditional programming explicitly.
 Isn't that fascinating?

 Once the computer has learned this program, it can perform similar functionality as traditional programming for any new ball position, even if we don't know the corresponding robot position.
-It takes the new ball position as input data and uses the learned program to calculate the corresponding robot position.
+It takes the new ball position as input data and calculates the corresponding robot position using the learned program.
 This is what Machine Learning is all about.

-Traditional programming is about writing code to explicitly defines how the computer should perform a task.
-The programmer must specify the rules for the computer to follow, and computer will execute those rules regardless of any changes in the data.
-This approach works good for simple and well-defined tasks.
+Traditional programming is about writing code to define how the computer should perform a task explicitly.
+The programmer must specify the rules for the computer to follow, and the computer will execute those rules regardless of any changes in the data.
+This approach works well for simple and well-defined tasks.

 Before moving forward, let's define "Machine learning" formally.